 Guest blog by Joe Baguley, VP & CTO EMEA, VMware

 Security has been solved for much of the physical world.
-But as business success has become increasingly reliant on the delivery of applications into the hands of its users, as fast as possible, the breadth and complexity of IT has changed the parameters and role of security.
+But business success has become increasingly reliant on the delivery of applications into the hands of its users.
+So the breadth and complexity of IT has changed the parameters and role of security.
 Networking and security platforms like VMware NSX are now ‘enablers ‘of this app development, across multiple environments; not just the ‘security guards’.
-Now, software is the only way apps and data can be connected across the network, from the datacentre to the edge, and across clouds.
-Just think, by 2022 Gartner predicts that 50% of enterprise-generated data will be created and processed outside a traditional centralised data center or cloud.
+Now, software is the only way apps and data can be connected across the network & clouds, from the datacentre to the edge.
+By 2022 Gartner predicts that 50% of enterprise-generated data will be created/ processed outside a traditional centralized datacenter or cloud.

-One that is truly showing some substantial Return on Investment is using network virtualisation (NSX) to logically separate tiers in the development, test, pre-production and production environments.
+One that’s showing substantial ROI is using network virtualization to logically separate tiers in the development, test, (pre)-production environments.
 This use case alone is showing Capex savings of up to 50% in customer deployments; and that is without the operational benefits that I will talk about here.

-Talking to Neil Symons, consultant; lead solutions architect, Information Application Services (IAS) Army HQ, he remembers his pre NSX days of having a standalone dev and test system and a production and pre-production system with “expensive shared load balancers and firewalls so that any central release management, collaboration or defect and test management tool had to be deployed in isolation to the individual instances”.
+I talked to Neil Symons, consultant & lead solutions architect, Information Application Services (IAS) Army HQ.
+He remembers his pre NSX days of having a standalone dev and test system and a production and pre-production system.
+“With expensive shared load balancers, firewalls so that any central release management, collaboration or defect and test management tool had to be deployed in isolation to the individual instances”.
 This, he reveals, resulted in a “significant licensing and hardware overhead and a management and configuration nightmare.”

 With NSX, the Army now have a single environment from dev through to production, utilising a predominantly software-defined approach.
 And in terms of savings, this has come from capex as well as a significant reduction in administration resource and licenses.